Entries by Rudolf Huber

 Forget Goldilocks – we won’t need terraforming

 It’s a part of popular science today.
-One day the human race would leave planet earth and go to other places and in order to make them a little more palatable to our balmy needs, we would terraform those places.
+One day the human race would leave planet Earth and go to other places and to make them a little more palatable to our balmy needs, we would terraform those places.
 There are terraforming proposals for all terrestrial planets and the moon.
-There are proposals to […]
+There are proposals to hollow out […]

 My lost 28 USD oil price wager